Alfredo6666/.github/SECURITY.md

 This information will help us triage your report more quickly.

 If you are reporting for a bug bounty, more complete reports can contribute to a higher bounty award.
-Please visit our [JarvisOpenAI Bug Bounty Program](https://microsoft.com/msrc/bounty) page for more details about our active programs.
+Please visit our [GuardStrike Bug Bounty Program](https://microsoft.com/msrc/bounty) page for more details about our active programs.

 ## Preferred Languages